landon-brenner/fleetman/README.md

 inventory and maintenance status on a fleet of shared bicycles.

-Used to explore the capabilities of server-side js and practice building a full stack web application primarily for mobile devices.
+Used to explore the capabilities of server-side js and practice building a full stack web application, with the ultimate goal of being used primarily on mobile devices.